The LAGRANT Foundation 2022 Scholarship Program

 - MUST major in a field of study that has an emphasis in advertising, marketing or public relations

-- Must have a MINIMUM OF TWO ACADEMIC SEMESTERS or ONE-YEAR left to complete his/her Master’s degree from the time the scholarship is awarded in May 2018
+- Must have a MINIMUM OF TWO ACADEMIC SEMESTERS or ONE-YEAR (NOT INCLUDING SUMMER SEMESTERS) left to complete his/her Master’s degree from the time the scholarship is awarded in May 2022

-- Recipients who attend a college/university east of Chicago MUST be available Saturday, May 19, 2018 through Wednesday, May 23, 2018.
-Recipients who attend a college/university west of Chicago MUST be available Saturday, June 2, 2018 through Tuesday, June 5, 2018.
+- Recipients must be available to participate in the scholarship activities in May 2022.
 If chosen, the applicant MUST attend TLF’s scholarship activities to receive the scholarship.
 The applicant must make a one-year commitment to maintain contact with TLF to receive professional guidance and academic support

-- Completed Graduate Application Form (MS Word) or Graduate Application Form (PDF)
+- Completed Graduate & Ph.D.
+Application Form (MS Word) or Graduate & Ph.D.
+Application Form (PDF)

 - Application must be typed or it will not be accepted